rennpy/aliucord-vencord-theme/README.md

 # Aliucord-Vencord-theme

-vencord-theme (with vencord color scheme) ported over with the permission of @Synqat
+Vencord-theme (with vencord color scheme) ported over with the permission of @Synqat

 This theme tries to follow the color scheme a little more than the original, like some elements changing from light pink to a darker one to match the https://vencord.dev site.